Chair – Douglas Marchuk, PhD

 Kelly Flemming, MD

 Dr. Flemming is a neurologist at the Mayo Clinic in Rochester, Minnesota, and serves as the Medical Director for the CCM Center of Excellence at her institution.
 In addition to her clinical responsibilities, Dr. Flemming runs a research project dedicated to investigating the natural history of CCM illness.
-Her research aims to better understand the long-term behavior of CCM lesions (risk of bleeding, seizure, etc) and how these activities affect the human condition.
-Dr. Flemming has established a prospective research registry to track the lifestyle factors and medical history and treatment of her patients over time.
+Her research aims to better understand the long-term behavior of CCM lesions (risk of bleeding, seizure, etc.) and how these activities affect the human condition.
+Dr. Flemming has established a prospective research registry to track her patients’ lifestyle factors, medical history, and treatment over time.
 She is also a participating investigator in the Trial Readiness in Cavernous Angioma with Symptomatic Hemorrhage (CASH) study.
 This type of research helps to inform both clinical decision-making as well as clinical trial design.